romnance/Happyshow/README.md

 Static files are located in the public directory.
 Files in this directory will retain the same name when deployed to production.
 Thus, they can be cached at the client-side and improve the overall download times.

 All of the dynamic components will be located in the src.
+The file structure is divided into folders with pages, components, helpers (js files).
 To ensure that, at the client side, only the most recent version is downloaded and not the cached copy, Webpack will generally have the updated files a unique file name in the final build.

 You can see files like App.js which is main JS component. index.js is the entry point for App.